-Derivatives are initially recognized at fair value on the date they are entered into and are later re-measured at fair value at the closing of each period.
+Derivatives are initially recognized at fair value on the date they are entered into and are later re-measured at fair value at the end of the fiscal year.
 Eventual gains or losses are immediately recognized in P&L.

 When a derivative financial instrument is listed in a stock exchange, its fair value must be measured by means of valuations techniques based on stock market quotations, where the price used to calculate the fair value is the one at the closure of each month.
-For those cases of derivatives not listed, that is, over the counter, the fair value must be calculated by means of valuation methods at present value by discounted future cash flow method, and based on market information as of the last day of the month.
+For those cases of derivatives not listed, that is, over the counter, the fair value must be calculated by means of valuation methods at present value by discounted future cash flow, also based on market information as of the last day of the month.

 2.8.
-Impairment on Financial Instruments
+Impairment